-- Learn about the exploration of ancient DNA – How about you learn what was discovered from fossilized remains and feces, permafrost cores and also other unusual sources of DNA.
+- Learn about the exploration of ancient DNA – How about you learn what was discovered from fossilized remains and feces, permafrost cores, and also other unusual sources of DNA?

-DNA testing has become the latest tool for genealogists and can help you break down any brick walls that you may have encountered in your research.
+DNA testing has become the latest tool for genealogists as I have mentioned.
+It can help you break down any brick walls that you may have encountered in your research.

 Thank You and Please Leave A Comment

 I hope you enjoyed this post giving you a guide as to what National DNA Day is all about.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you have any questions or comments then please leave a comment below.